‘The Bachelor’ 2017 Spoilers: Nick Viall Has Slept His Way Through The Franchise – Here Are The Numerous Women He Has Reportedly Had Sex With

 It is no secret to fans of The Bachelor and The Bachelorette franchise that Nick Viall has tried to find love on a number of occasions, but it just never worked out.
-As he now is the leading man on his own season, it is said that he’s finally hit it off with the right woman.
-Well, even though he never made the right love connection, that didn’t stop Nick from having physical relationships as he reportedly has slept with numerous women from the franchise over the years.
+As he’s now the leading man on his own season, it is said that he’s finally hit it off with the right woman.
+Even though he never made the right love connection, that didn’t stop Nick from having physical relationships, as he reportedly has slept with numerous women from the franchise over the years.

 Please let it be known that there are possible spoilers ahead for the new and current season of The Bachelor starring Nick Viall.
-If you don’t want to know them, stop reading no
+If you don’t want to know them, stop reading now.

-This season on The Bachelor, Nick Viall started things out with 30 women and will have to bring that number down to just one before it is all over.
-US Weekly is reporting that he has “definitely found love” this time around, but Nick has done much more than looking in his years-long search.
+This season on The Bachelor, Nick Viall started with 30 women and will have to bring that number down to just one before it is all over.
+Us Weekly is reporting that he has “definitely found love” this time around, but Nick has done much more than looking in his years-long search.

 Smoldering on the red carpet…it’s #TheBachelor, @viallnicholas28! #TCA17 pic.twitter.com/kc9t3IxD5H